alfendio/Dictionary-Application-with-Java/README.md

 # Dictionary Application with Java📚
-This repository contains the project TR 1 of distributed system class siuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuu full point
+This repository contains the TR 1 project of distributed system class.